One More Try (George Michael song): Charts

+Release history

 Beverley Knight version

 British singer and songwriter Beverley Knight covered "One More Try" and released it as the third single release from her seventh studio album, Soul UK, a tribute to UK soul artists.
 It was released in the UK on 23 October 2011.
 The B-sides are remixes of Freeez's single "Southern Freeez", the original of which also appears on Soul UK.

 Background

 In regards to her version of "One More Try", Knight said "Everyone knew who George Michael was, but this song is when he became the real thing in my mind.
 He channelled a gospel sound, black America, ate it up, Britain followed and then the whole world.
 I took that sound, and going back to my own church roots, I ran with it."
 George Michael endorsed Knight's version of "One More Try" stating, "I'm always flattered by cover versions of my songs – especially when they are sung as beautifully as this.
 Thank You Beverley".